kestra-io/docs/content/blogs/2024-06-06-realtime-triggers.md

 ---
 title: "Using Realtime Triggers in Kestra"
-description: "Learn how to use realtime triggers in Kestra to immediately react to events"
+description: "Learn how to use realtime triggers in Kestra to react to events as they happen"
 date: 2024-06-06T08:00:00
 category: Solutions
 author: